rolandtritsch/reveal-sumo-for-ninjas/README.md

-# reveal-sumo-for-ninjas
-Wrestling the logs like a pro
+# Sumo for Ninjas: Wrestling the logs like a pro